 We aim to do this by delivering high quality P.E. lessons that expose our pupils to a variety of sports and activities through an all-encompassing curriculum.
 By creating links across the curriculum, children will not only develop physical skills, but will become more informed on how to keep their bodies healthy.
 At Archibald, we aim to ensure other lessons require an active input, allowing our children to be more active throughout the school day.

 Furthermore, we believe that developing team spirit and a love of participation is just as important as developing sporting talent.
 Therefore, we aim to ensure that all pupils are provided with the opportunity to represent the school in sporting competitions and festivals around the city.

-Physical Education Government Grant Funding at Archibald First School
+P.E. and Sports Premium: Government Grant Funding at Archibald First School